Can You Owe Money on Stocks?

 Can you go negative in stocks and owe money?

-Any margin investor can see her account go negative and end up owing money.
-Investors need to be careful because going negative can lead to a margin call.
+Any margin investor can see her account go negative and owe money.
+Investors must be careful because going negative can lead to a margin call.

 They issue a margin call when the funds in a margin account fall below the maintenance margin.
 The maintenance margin is the mandatory level of funds in the account.